Tony-91/devops_pipeline/README.md

 ### What the heck is DevOps?
 - A consistent streamline and manageable pipeline for software development and delivery
 - Continuous integration and continuous development and continuous testing
-- Development and operational teams working cohesively - no more silos!
+- Developmental and operational teams working cohesively - no more silos!

 ## Overview:
 There are two main parts to this project: